Skip to content

 Solar tax credits and depreciation are available to tax paying businesses.

 Nonprofit organizations, churches and HOAs cannot use the tax benefits directly however, they can share in the tax credits with the right agreement.
 A tax paying entity must technically own the solar system and then contractually share the benefits.
 The title of the solar energy will revert back to the organization once the tax benefits are past the look back time period.
 Most such contracts revert back after six years.
-Update: the Inflation Reduction Act has sections that may be of great benefit to Nonprofit organizations, churches and HOAs.
-It’s too early to know the actual effect as the Act defers the actual regulations to the Treasury Department.
+Update: the Inflation Reduction Act has sections that may be of great benefit to Nonprofit organizations and churches with a direct pay solution for the tax credit.
+The entity files for credit with its tax return or specific form and the IRS then sends them a check for the credit amount.
+This process can take up to two years.
+As such, some entities are utilizing the tax credit sharing arrangement as the benefit is available the day the project is completed.
+This program is not available to HOAs so the tax credit sharing is the solution for them.
+It’s too early to know the actual effect as the Act defers the actual regulations to the Treasury Department and everything is subject to change when regulations are issued.
 Please check back.

 My Services

 My services are for residential owners, commercial installations as well as nonprofit organizations, churches and HOAs.
-I bring the most value to the nonprofit organizations, churches and HOAs as residential is somewhat straight forward and commercial seems to have in-house expertise although I can add value.
+I bring the most value to the nonprofit organizations, churches and HOAs as residential is somewhat straight forward and commercial seems to have in-house expertise, although I can still add value.

 In Conclusion